JohnsonSpeaks/johnsonspeaks.github.io/_recipes/recipe3.markdown

 ## Method

 1. Mix the vodka, cranberry juice and lemon juice together in a shaker with plenty of ice.
-2. Add the fairy floss (cotton candy/candy floss) to your martini glass.
+2. Add the candyfloss to your martini glass.
-3. Strain the martini over the fairy floss and watch the instant magic
+3. Strain the martini over the candyfloss and watch the instant magic